Research projects

 Impacts and biological feedbacks associated with ocean alkalinity enhancement

-- Natural analog studies of alkalinity delivery to seawater, specifically in the Mississippi River and its plume in the Gulf of Mexico
+We also study natural analogs to OAE, including alkalinity delivery to seawater, specifically in the Mississippi River and its plume in the Gulf of Mexico.

 Carbon and alkalinity cycling driven by coccolithophores, zooplankton, and marine viruses